-Neonatology at Children's Hospital is ranked as one of the top ten programs in the nation for the care of critically ill newborns and premature infants.
-Our support extends to the entire family.
-We encourage parents and families to ask questions and take an active part in caring for their infant in the Neonatal Intensive Care Unit (NICU).
+Neonatology at Children's Hospital is ranked as one of the top ten programs in the nation for the care of critically ill newborns and premature babies.
+Our support also extends to the entire family.
+We encourage parents and families to ask questions and take an active part in caring for their baby in the Neonatal Intensive Care Unit (NICU).

 About 1,300 babies are admitted each year to our NICU–half of whom are transferred from other hospitals.
 As the Regional Perinatal Center for Middle Tennessee, we provide services that may be unavailable elsewhere in the region.

 The NICU at Vanderbilt, one of the first in the U.S., treats the most complex problems facing newborns.

 U.S. News & World Report magazine ranks the Division of Neonatology as one of the best programs in the nation.
 Our Neonatal Intensive Care Unit is ranked 8th in the nation for the best care of premature infants according to Parent's magazine.

 Our single patient rooms help communication, bonding, and integration of the family into the care plan for each baby while maintaining privacy.